PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

 re-run the add migration command in console.
-Delete migration and re run the command add migration . successfully got the migrations again.
+Delete migration and re run the command add migration . successfully got the migrations again. added Repository folder and IRepository interface in .DataAccess